• CPAP Products

 However, this type is usually handheld and battery-powered because the mesh method is so small, light and energy-efficient.
 This allows for it to be used almost anywhere.

 They usually create the mist more quickly than a Jet nebuliser, reducing treatment times to under 5 minutes.
-Their portability and quick usage times have seen this become the go-to option for many.
+Their portability and quick usage times have made them the go-to option for many.
 For this type of device, take a look at the Neb 800.

 Ultrasonic Nebuliser